 How do you take an at-home COVID-19 test?

 Follow the instructions on your at-home test.
 Typically, at-home tests require people to swab their noses to get a sample.
-Since at-home COVID-19 tests have been in short supply around the U.S., there have been reports of families sharing a single at-home test.
-Do not do this.
+Do not share a single at-home test with others.
 The tests won’t work, and it’s unsanitary to use a single swab on multiple people.

 Do at-home COVID-19 tests expire?